1-8192/bu_cs_655_assignment_5_allegranzi/README.md

 MethodHandles for dynamic method invocation.
 The loadFactory() method in the LocalCacheFactory interface is responsible for dynamically loading the appropriate factory implementation based on the configuration provided.

+The above is all very generalized, as frankly the factory method logic is pretty complex and features many different configuration options.

 3. Identify where another class can be easily added and describe why it is useful to do so.
    For example, if the design pattern is the "Observer" pattern, identify where another observer class can be added and explain why it is easy and useful to add another